-Who decided on the content of the new Regulations?
+Who decides on the content of the Directives?

-Legal Regulation
+Legal Directive

-Regulations have been approved by European Parliament and Council for the final text of a legislative proposal, the Regulation was jointly signed by the Presidents and Secretaries General of both institutions.
-The regulation was published in the Official Journal and become official.
+Once both European Parliament and Council have approved the final text of a legislative proposal, it is jointly signed by the Presidents and Secretaries General of both institutions.
+After signature, the texts are published in the Official Journal and become official.
 Regulations are directly binding throughout the EU as of the date set down in the Official Journal.